Table of Contents

 What are my support resources if I am accused of sexual misconduct?

 There are numerous support resources available for complainants and respondents, both on campus and in the community.
-Those resources available for respondents include the Dean of Student Development Office, Counseling Services, Health Services and the Title IX Coordinator.
+Those resources available for respondents include the Dean of Student Experience Center, Counseling Services, University Nurse and the Title IX Coordinator.

 What if I’m an employee at the university and I have become aware of an incident of sexual misconduct?